Chocolate Chia Protein Pudding

 - 2 tbsp (14 g) raw cacao powder or cocoa powder

-- Add the milk to the blender first, then add the rest of the ingredients.
+- Add the milk to the blender first, then add the chia seeds and blend for about 30 seconds.

-- Blend until very smooth and creamy, adding a bit of extra milk if it seems to thick.
+- Blend until very smooth and creamy, adding a bit of extra milk if it’s too thick to blend.

 - Scoop the mixture into a container or bowl and place in the fridge for at least 60 minutes up to overnight.